debruine/data-sim-workshops/README.md

 devtools::install_github("debruine/data-sim-workshops")
 ```

-Load exercises with the following code:
+Then you can load exercises with the following code:

 ``` r
 dsw::exercise("faux")